NVIDIA/cutlass/media/docs/cute/01_layout.md

 Index :  0  2  4  6  8 10 12 14
 ```

 By the above rank-1 definition, we *also* interpret layout `((4,2)):((2,1))` as a vector, since its shape is rank-1.
-The inner shape looks like a 4x2 column-major matrix, but the extra pair of parenthesis suggest we can interpret those two modes as a 1-D 8-element vector.
+The inner shape looks like a 4x2 row-major matrix, but the extra pair of parenthesis suggest we can interpret those two modes as a 1-D 8-element vector.
 The strides tell us that the first `4` elements are strided by `2` and then there are `2` of those first elements strided by `1`.

 ```
 Layout:  ((4,2)):((2,1))
 Coord :  0  1  2  3  4  5  6  7
-Index :  0  2  4  8  1  3  5  7
+Index :  0  2  4  6  1  3  5  7
 ```

 We can see the second set of `4` elements are duplicates of the first `4` with an extra stride of `1`.